Workflow

 npx hatch3r init

-Interactive setup detects your repository, asks which coding tools you use, and generates all agents, skills, rules, commands, and MCP configuration.
+Interactive setup detects your repository, asks about your project context (greenfield/brownfield, solo/team), lets you choose a content profile (Minimal/Standard/Full/Custom), asks which coding tools you use, and generates the selected agents, skills, rules, commands, and MCP configuration.

 Next steps after init: